 If you or any member of your party has any medical problem or disability that may affect your booking, please tell us before you confirm your booking and give us full details in writing as early as possible before you travel.
 If the owner reasonably feels unable to properly meet that person’s particular needs, we can refuse or cancel the reservation.

-The Owner has set the following conditions on your stay at the property.
-You can arrive at the property at any time after 3pm (unless we tell you otherwise, for example on your confirmation) on the start date of your rental period.
+Arrival and departure - The owner has set the following conditions on your stay at the property.
+You can arrive at the property at any time after 3pm (unless we tell you otherwise, for example on your confirmation or in the key collection details we send you) on the start date of your rental period.
 You must leave by 10am on the last day.
 If your arrival will be delayed beyond 8pm on the start date of your rental period, you must contact the person whose details are given in the location guide.
 If you fail to do so, you may not be able to get into the property.
-If you fail to arrive by 12 noon on the day after the start date of your rental period and you do not let the person whose details are on the location guide know you are arriving late, we may treat your booking as having been cancelled by you.
+If you fail to arrive by 12 noon on the day after the start date of your rental period and you do not let the person whose details are on the location guide know you are arriving late, we, on behalf of the owner, may treat your booking as having been cancelled by you.
 In this situation, we will not refund any money you have paid.

 You and all members of your party agree to keep the property clean and tidy, to leave the property in a similar condition as you found it when you arrived, and to behave in a way at all times while at the property which does not break any law.
 You and all members of your party also agree not to use the property for any illegal or commercial purpose, including subletting it or otherwise allowing anyone to stay in it who we have not previously accepted on behalf of the owner.
 You are responsible to the owner for the actual costs of any breakage or damage in or to the property - along with any extra costs that may result - which are caused by you or any members of your party.
 The owner can ask for an extra payment from you to cover any related costs.

-Pets are not allowed unless we say so in the brochure.
-If you take a pet with you, it is not allowed on beds or furniture, or in any shared facilities, such as swimming pools or shops.
-Do not leave any pets unattended in the property, and you must keep dogs on a lead within the boundaries of a property (including the garden).
-Registered guide and support dogs belonging to those with sight and hearing difficulties are allowed in all properties featured in this brochure even if the property description says that pets are not allowed.
-If you or any member of the party has an allergy, we cannot guarantee that a registered guide or support dog has not stayed in your chosen property nor can we accept any legal responsibility for any suffering as a result of animals having been there.
+Pets - pets are not allowed unless we say so in the brochure.
+If you take a pet with you, it is not allowed upstairs, on beds or furniture, or in any shared facilities, such as swimming pools or shops.
+You must not leave any pets unattended in the property, including any garden, and you must keep dogs on a lead within the boundaries of a property (including the garden).
+Registered assistance dogs belonging to those with sight or hearing difficulties are allowed in all properties featured in this brochure even if the property description says that pets are not allowed.
+If you or any member of the party has a pet allergy, we cannot guarantee that dogs, or other pets, have not stayed in your chosen property, even if the owner does not allow pets, nor can we accept any responsibility for any subsequent health reaction.
+It is your responsibility to make specific enquiries before booking as some property owners may take their own pets to a property.
 You should also read the information on taking pets on holiday included in our brochure or on our website.

 If you have any special requests, you must let us know when you make a booking and confirm them in writing.
 Although we will try to pass any reasonable requests on to the owner, we cannot guarantee that any request will be met.
 Confirmation that we have noted a special request or passed it to the owner, or of the fact it is shown on your written confirmation or any other document, is not confirmation that the request will be met.
 If we or the owner fail to meet any special request, it will not mean we or they have broken your contract.

 If you want to complain, we, together with the owner, will want to take action to sort your complaint as soon as possible.
 Because the contract for your accommodation is between you and the owner, you should put any queries or concerns to them.
 It is essential that you contact the owner or their representative immediately if any problem arises so that it can be sorted out as quickly as possible.
 It is often extremely difficult (and sometimes impossible) to sort out difficulties properly unless the owner is told promptly.
 If you discuss the problem with the owner or their representative during your stay at the property, it can usually be sorted out straightaway.
 In particular, complaints which would only be temporary (for example, complaints on how the property has been prepared or the heating not working) cannot possibly be investigated unless registered during your stay.
 If you cannot contact the owner or their representative, or if you are not happy with their response, you should immediately phone our Customer Care Line on the number shown on your confirmation.
 If, after this, you feel that the problem has not been dealt with to your satisfaction, you must, within 30 days of returning from your stay, put your complaint in writing to us.
 We will then pass this on to the owner.
-Send your letter by recorded delivery to our office at Spring Mill, Earby, Barnoldswick, Lancashire, BB94 0AA, marked for the attention of the Customer Relations Department.
+Send your letter to our office at Atlantic House, Fletcher Way, Parkhouse, Carlisle, Cumbria CA3 0LJ marked for the attention of the Customer Relations Department.
+Or you can send an email to email@example.com.
 We have designed this procedure to make sure we can sort out complaints as quickly as possible.
 Please help us and the owner to help you by following this procedure.
 If you fail to do so, this may affect your entitlement to claim compensation if this would be appropriate.
 As we act only as an agent for the owner, we cannot accept any legal responsibility for your accommodation or personal property.
 If we help to sort out a complaint, we are doing so as an agent only.

 Unfortunately, we cannot accept any legal responsibility if you or any members of your party are refused entry onto any transport or into any country due to the failure on the part of the person concerned to carry or supply correct documents.
 If you, or any member of your party, are not a British citizen or hold a non-British passport, you must check passport and visa requirements with the embassy or consulate of the country or countries through which you are planning to travel.
 If you do not have the documents you need and this results in fines, charges or other financial penalty made on us or any owner, you will be responsible for repaying them to us.
 The law allows us to ask to see any personal details, including passport numbers, if we need to do so.